-These guidelines describe the policy, standards, criteria, and procedures for the development, adoption, and management of the Regional Competitive Fresno Council of Governments (FCOG) Active Transportation ProgramATP.
-The guidelines were developed in consultation with FCOG's Programming Sub Committee and an Active Transportation ProgramATP Multidisciplinary Advisory Group (MAG).
+These guidelines describe the policy, standards, criteria, and procedures for the development, adoption, and management of the Regional Competitive Fresno Council of Governments (FCOG) ATP.
+The guidelines were developed in consultation with FCOG's ATP Multidisciplinary Advisory Group (MAG).
 The MAG includes a representative from Caltrans, other government agencies, and active transportation stakeholder organizations with expertise in public health and pedestrian and bicycle issues, including Safe Routes to School programs.

-The California Transportation Commission (CTC) must approve these guidelines so that FCOG may carry out the Active Transportation ProgramATP at the Metropolitan Planning Organization (MPO) level.
+The California Transportation Commission (CTC) must approve these guidelines so that FCOG may carry out the ATP at the Metropolitan Planning Organization (MPO) level.